vipulchib/AWS-VPC-Migrate-from-VGW-to-Arista-vEOS-Router/README.md

 2. Transit VPC Arista vEOS Router will be configured with the following EOS config, which includes IPSec and BGP configuration.
-Prior to generating this config you will need to 'Download Configuration' from the 'VPN Connections' portion of the VPC Dashboard.
-Download this file as the 'Generic' vendor and save the following which will enable constructing the EOS config: Pre-Shared Key, Outside Virtual Private Gateway IP, Inside IP Address of the Customer Gateway and the Virtual Private Gateway IP.
+Prior to generating this config you will need to 'Download Configuration' from the 'VPN Connections' portion of AWS's VPC Dashboard.
+Download this file as the 'Generic' vendor and save the following which will enable constructing the EOS config: **Pre-Shared Key, Outside Virtual Private Gateway IP, Inside IP Address of the Customer Gateway and the Virtual Private Gateway IP**.

      ```
      hostname Arista-Transit